 - NIH-style mock grant reviews of all submitted mentee proposals

-- in-depth training on use of the CAM
+- An in-depth workshop on use of the commonly used delirium assessment instruments (e.g., CAM, 3D-CAM).

 Co-chaired by Jan Busby-Whitehead, MD and John Devlin, PharmD, an Organizing Committee plans the NIDUS Boot Camp.
 You can find a full list of Organizing Committee members here.